techdivision/jobs-googleapi/README.md

 # TechDivision.Jobs.GoogleApi

-> _This package is in beta status_
+> __This package is in beta status__
-> It does work from a technical point of view, but there might be a lot of edge cases with the google crawler
+> It does work from a technical point of view, but there might be a lot of edge cases with the google crawler.
 > We are happy if you can provide feedback from real world scenarios.
 > Send them to neos@techdivision.com.
 > Thank you very much!

 With Jobs you can access the google indexing API - currently the only valid use of the indexing API.